auth0/docs/articles/extensions/deploy-cli/guides/call-deploy-cli-programmatically.md

 ## Troubleshooting

-The `auth0-deploy-cli` tool leverages the Management API passing through objects for creates, updates, and deletions.
+The `auth0-deploy-cli` tool uses the Management API to pass through objects for create, update, and delete actions.

-You may experience `Bad Request` and `Payload validation` errors.
-These errors are returned from the Management API, and usually mean the object has attributes which are not writable or no longer available (legacy).
-This can happen when exporting from an older Auth0 tenant and importing into a newly created tenant.
-In this scenario, you may need to update your configuration to support the new object format.
+You may occasionally see `Bad Request` and `Payload validation` errors returned by the Management API.
+These errors usually mean the object you're working with has attributes which are not writable or no longer available.
+This can happen when you are exporting from an older Auth0 tenant and importing into a newly-created tenant.

+If this is the case, update your configuration to support the new object format used by Auth0.
 For more information, see [What's New in Deploy CLI Tool v2](/extensions/deploy-cli/references/whats-new-v2).

 ## Keep reading